-The BRMP will be implemented for the life of the development unless otherwise agreed by the Commonwealth Minister and DPHI.
-This Plan may be reviewed and revised at any time by agreement between Snowy Hydro, NSW DPI and DCCEEW.
+The BRMP will be implemented for the life of the development unless otherwise agreed by the Federal Minister and DPHI.
+The plan will be reviewed at any time following a specific directive from NSW DPIRD or by agreement between Snowy Hydro, NSW DPIRD and DCCEEW.
+Any amendments must be endorsed by the Deputy Secretary of DPIRD (Agriculture and Biosecurity) and be consistent with the CoA.